 What “final mix” means: Art of modern recording engineering

-The progress and the changes of rules occurred in the field of the recording/sound engineering have changed how we enjoy music dramatically.
-If you didn’t spend enough time taking your mix to the level of our “modern ear,” regardless of whatever instruments you may use, the result could be disastrous.
-Don’t take this the wrong way, but human performance could sometimes be an element which ruins sharpness of the sound and even concept of music, depending on how you use it.
+The progress and the changes of rules that occurred in the field of recording/sound engineering have dramatically changed how we enjoy music.
+If you don’t spend enough time taking your mix to the level of our “modern ear,” regardless of whatever instruments you may use, the result could be disastrous.
+Please don’t take this the wrong way, but human performance could sometimes be an element that ruins the sharpness of the sound and even the concept of music, depending on how you use it.

 (Japanese edition of this article: https://www.tatsuyaoe.com/findings/dark-model-saga-backstory-1-survivors/)